plone/training/dexterity_2.rst

                     })
             return results

-The template does not need to be changed and the result did not change as well.
+The template does not need to be changed and the result in the browser did not change as well.

 .. _dexterity2-collection-criteria-label:

 Add collection criteria
 -----------------------

-To be able to search content in collections using the new indexes we would have to register them as criteria for the querystring-widget that collections use.
+To be able to search content in collections using these new indexes we would have to register them as criteria for the querystring-widget that collections use.
+As with all features make sure you only do this if you really need it!

 Add a new file ``profiles/default/registry.xml``